pottsen/LidarViewer/README.md

 # LidarViewer

 ## Setup (Update 10/16/2021)
 Anaconda with python 3.7.3-4 is known to work.
 Laspy package needs to be version<2.0 as they made some changes that break functionality.
-The packages_list.txt has all the packages installed in the environment used for the software.
+The package_list.txt has all the packages installed in the environment used for the software.

 ### Known Issues:
 MacOS seems to have issues with the OpenGL library within Vispy, but I am not sure if this is an M1 chip issues or a general MacOS issue.
 A google search indicates a general MacOS issue.